CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 21.3.=[02/Bit/Ssec_05]

-21.4.sec=The Employee’s entitlement to a Redundancy Payment is conditional on the Employee:
+21.4.sec=The Employee's entitlement to a Redundancy Payment is conditional on the Employee:

 21.4.1.sec=accepting the period of notice (or a payment in lieu of notice) set out in this Agreement;